MesachVenegas/chat_api/README.md

     * Create a new Chat ☑️
     * Create a new Group Chat ☑️
-    * Create service to get all chats of a user and their messages(couples) ☑️
+    * Create service to get all chats of a user and their messages ☑️
-    * Create a service to get all chats, participants and their message(groups) ❌
+    * Create a service to get all chats, participants and their message ❌
     * Delete a chat ❌
     * Can add new users to group chat❗
     * Delete users from group chat❗